 Activity #1 – Make an Animal Necklace (or Keychain)

-More detail about this activity is coming in a separate post, but here’s sneak peek for now…
+More detail about this activity can be found right here, but here’s sneak peek for now…

 Activity #2 – Guess How Many

 This is more of an ice breaker game than an “activity”, but it was super funny to hear the guesses.
 Most of them were WAY, way, way off! 😂

 Activity #3 – Design a Wild Animal

 This craft was the one I was MOST excited about, but I definitely experienced some hiccups with it (prior to the party).
 Scroll down for details…

 For this craft, I had bought and spray painted a bunch of plastic toy tigers white, and the plan was to have the kids decorate them with paint pens.
 However… the white spray paint would. not. dry. 😫 It was super frustrating (and sticky!), especially in a time crunch.
 Luckily, I had a lot of unpainted animals leftover from the regular decor, so they decorated those instead.